NeonWest/ToDoList-CLI/readme.md

 ## 🎮 Usage

-When you launch the application, you'll see a simple menu:
+When you launch the application, you'll see an interactive menu:

 ```
 ---To Do Cli Application---
 Options:
 1: Add a new task
 2: Show your tasks
+3: Delete a task
+4: Mark task as complete
+5: View completed tasks
-3: Quit
+6: Quit
 ```

 ### Adding a Task
 1. Select option `1`
 2. Enter your task description
-3. Press Enter to save
+3. Task is automatically numbered and saved

-### Viewing Tasks
+### Viewing Active Tasks
 1. Select option `2`
-2. All your tasks will be displayed with their numbers
+2. All incomplete tasks are displayed with their numbers
-3. Press Enter to return to the menu
+3. Completed tasks are hidden from this view

+### Deleting a Task
+1. Select option `3`
+2. Enter the task number you want to delete
+3. Task is permanently removed and remaining tasks are renumbered

+### Marking Tasks as Complete
+1. Select option `4`
+2. Enter the task number to mark as done
+3. Task is archived but not deleted
+4. Task becomes unnumbered and moves to completed list

+### Viewing Completed Tasks
+1. Select option `5`
+2. All completed tasks are displayed with checkmarks
+3. These tasks don't show numbers (archived state)

 ### Exiting
-Select option `3` to quit the application
+Select option `6` to quit the application

 ## 📁 Project Structure